PostHog/posthog.com/contents/blog/best-hotjar-alternatives.md

 Lucky Orange is a simple analytics tool designed to analyze user behavior on small e-commerce websites using session replays and heatmaps.
 It also offers built-in form analytics, live chat, surveys, and announcements widgets that are useful for store owners.

 Founded in 2010, Lucky Orange is used on 4,435 of the top 1 million websites [according to BuiltWith](https://trends.builtwith.com/analytics/Lucky-Orange), compared to Hotjar's 72,048.
-Lucky Orange customers are often small online stores or freelance CRO consultants.
+Lucky Orange customers are often small online stores or freelance conversion optimization consultants.

 #### Key features